Marcello1099/qemuappmacos/README.md

 This guide is mostly focused on the M1 Macs, but it can be adapted for Intel models easily.
 This is an implementation of an app-like experience through Automator, whereas QEMU is from user knazarov's [GitHub Repo](https://github.com/knazarov/homebrew-qemu-virgl#readme) please follow the steps for QEMU installation and setup.

+This setup allows to move the app to an external drive or be used locally as well, it behaves like your average MacOS app in the user end.

 ## Installation

 ### Files needed